peterddrummond/xspde_matlab/doc/source/api.rst

 Each observable used to generate graph data is defined by a function in a cell array with length :attr:`graphs`.
 There are two stages of averaging.
 First, an average over a local ensemble at a single time-point is performed using the  :func:`observe` function.
 Next, if more sophisticated data is required, an optional  :func:`function` is used to transform data.

-The first dimension ``lines`` is determined by the :func:`observe` function, although this can be changed by the data transformation  :func:`function`.
-It is typically one for a single-line graph, but could be greater.
+The first dimension ``lines`` is initially determined by the :func:`observe` function.
+This can be modifed if required  by the data transformation  :func:`function`.
+It is typically one for a single-line graph, but can be greater.
 The last dimensions in all data arrays is the vector of time-space dimensions: ``points = [points(1), ... ,points(dimension)]``.

 - ``d{n} = [lines,1, points]``.